hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 ==============================================
 Hello,

-due to the lacks of informations about deploying latests version of django (1.6+) with latest nginx (1.6+) using gunicorn (18+) inside virtual enviroment of python 3 (3.4+), it was really hard for a beginner like me to deploy a django project.
+due to the lacks of informations about deploying latests version of django (1.6+) with latest nginx (1.6+) using gunicorn (18+) inside virtual environment of python 3 (3.4+), it was really hard for a beginner like me to deploy a django project.

 I finally made it and now after several months I decided to share my experiences with all the world.
 So again:

 What this guide is about
 ========================
 We'll deploy (that means making website available to the world) ``django`` project with server engine ``nginx`` using ``gunicorn`` for that.
-We'll also use virtual enviroment of python and installation will be static - it will not depend on your system-wide python installation.
+We'll also use virtual environment of python and installation will be static - it will not depend on your system-wide python installation.

 Prerequisites and informations
 ==============================
-I'm using linux and commands I'm going to introduce are thought to be run in bash shell.
-Sometimes root privilegies might be required and I'll **not** remark that.
-If you are not familiar with linux, please read my other guides.
+I'm using Linux and commands I'm going to introduce are thought to be run in bash shell.
+Sometimes root privileges might be required and I'll **not** remark that.
+If you are not familiar with Linux, please read my other guides.

 You do not need any special knowledge.
 But keep in mind that this is not guide how django, nginx or gunicorn work!
-This is about how it should be bringed together to work.
+This is about how it should be brought together to work.

 My choice - why nginx, python 3 etc.
 ==========================================
 I'm not the one who tried all of possible choices.
 I've just tried a lot of them and this one was first of them which worked.
-So I sticked to it.
+So I stuck to it.

-I choosed ``nginx`` over ``apache`` because this seems to be *trend* today thanks to apache's age.
+I've chosen ``nginx`` over ``apache`` because this seems to be *trend* today thanks to Apache’s age.
 It's also seems to me easier.

-I choosed ``django`` because I love python.
+I've chosen ``django`` because I love python.
 And I'm quite new to it so when I decided to learn this great language, I started with ``python 3``.
 It was somehow logical because I could choose what I want and the newer one is of course better investment to the future.

 Gunicorn is just so easy to use and I've found great documentations and guides for it.

-Virtual enviroment is necessity.
+Virtual environment is necessity.
 You don't want all python projects (not just django websites) depend on one specific configuration.
 It's not stable (one package can hurt other) nor secure.
 We'll use **hard** *virtualenv* because it's also safer - you can update this version when you want and not with every time your distribution says to you.

 How the hell all that works
 ===========================